This post may contain affiliate links. Please read my disclosure for more info.

 You’ll also need to pack a comfortable outfit to wear home.

-Personally, I went with drawstring pants and a large t-shirt.
+Personally, I went with comfy pajama pants and a t-shirt.
 If it’s warm, a flowy dress is another option (just make sure you can’t trip over it).

 The important thing is to make sure your clothes won’t rub against your incision area.